nick-lifx/hsbk_rgb/README.md

-Preparation scripts have been included in `prepare/`, you should not need to run these, but if you do then `cd` into `prepare/`, run `make` and then `make install`.
+Preparation scripts have been included in `prepare/`, you should not need to run these, but if you do then `cd` into `prepare/`, run `make` and then `make install_srgb`.
 This will auto-generate some of the Python files in the main solver directory.
 Basically it pre-computes various constants which are derived from the chromaticities of the SRGB primaries and D65 white point.
 It uses a Remez exchange algorithm to find optimized polynomials for `mired_to_rgb.py`.
 A case where you might want to re-run the preparation scripts is if you are using a non-standard monitor such as an Apple (Display P3) or recent HDTV (rec.2020).

 ### Running from the command line